MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

 ms.author: jswymer
 ms.reviewer: jswymer
 ms.topic: how-to
-ms.date: 10/29/2023
+ms.date: 11/17/2023
 ms.custom: bap-template
 ---

 # Add marketing text to items

 For any item registered in Business Central, you can write *marketing text* about the item.
 Although marketing text is a kind of description, it's different than an item's **Description** field.
 The **Description** field is typically used as a concise display name to quickly identify the product.
 The marketing text, on the other hand, is a more rich and descriptive text.
 Its purpose is to add marketing and promotional content, also known as *copy*.
-This text can then be published with the item if it's published on a web shop, like Shopify.
+This text can then be published with the item if it's published on a web shop, like Shopify, or pasted into emails or other communications with your customers.

 There are two ways to create the marketing text.
 The easiest way to get started is to use Copilot, which suggests AI-generated text for you.
 The other way is to start from scratch.